naba89/AVSpeechDownloader/README.md

 ```
 NOTE:

   This is a very simple script.
 I haven't take too much care, just wrote it quickly to download the dataset.
 Let me know if you have any problems using it, will try to fix it.
+Feel free to send in pull requests if you would like to improve it.

+  Cheers!